csaluski/cs-386-project/Interview Template.md

 -Where do you feel that you lose time in your research?

 -How do you currently engage with other academics in reference to these readings?

+-what problems do you have with the current research based community interactions?

 -Is there anything I should have asked you but I didn't?